 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Eriogonum compositum Dougl. ex Benth.
+Eriogonum compositum Douglas ex Benth.

 USDA Symbol: ERCO12

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 A strong, woody taproot supports the more-or-less prostrate, branched stems which form a mat-like clump up to 1 ft. wide.
 Leaves, on long, slender stalks, are oval to heart-shaped.
 Matted clumps of basal leaves with leafless stems and roundish clusters of tiny, whitish to deep yellow flowers.
 They are green above, white-woolly below.
-Creamy-white to deep yellow, tubular flowers are borne in rounded clusters on leafless stalks about 1 ft. tall.
+Creamy-white to deep yellow, tubular flowers are borne in rounded clusters on leafless stalks about 20 in. tall.

 This is a highly variable species in a genus of many species, most of which are difficult to distinguish from one another.
 The seeds are an important food for small wildlife, including ants.
-Eriogonum, from the Greek erion (wool) and gony (knee or joint), refers to the hairy stems of many species.
+Eriogonum, from the Greek erion ("wool") and gony ("knee" or "joint"), refers to the hairy stems of many species.

 Plant Characteristics